facebookresearch/videoseal/README.md

 - March 2025: New image models, including 256-bit model with strong robustness and imperceptibility.
 Updates to the codebase for better performance and usability.
 - December 2024: Initial release of Video Seal, including 96-bit model, baselines and video inference and training code.

+## Installation:

+- To quickly try the stable version: `pip install videoseal`
+- For edge version (preferred for experiments), try to install from source: `pip install -e .`

 ## Quick start